This post may contain affiliate links. Please read our disclosure policy.

 Banana Pudding is a Southern Staple and it’s no different at my house.
-My family LOVES it, you know of course they do they are good Southerners' ya'll 😉 One thing I “LOVE” about it – it’s an easy to make, but delicious recipe that will make your PEOPLE come back for seconds!
-Don’t you love those kind of recipes too?
+My family LOVES it, you know of course, they do they are good Southerners’ y’all 😉 One thing I “LOVE” about it – it’s an easy-to-make, but delicious recipe that will make your PEOPLE come back for seconds!
+Don’t you love that kind of recipe too?

 Banana Pudding Cheesecake Parfaits

-When ready to serve, garnish with whipped topping, a few cute mini Nilla wafers, and banana sliced lengthwise and rolled in crushed cookies, and a sprinkle of crushed wafers.
+When ready to serve, garnish with whipped topping, a few cute mini Nilla wafers, a banana sliced lengthwise and rolled in crushed cookies, and a sprinkle of crushed wafers.
 ENJOY!